Nexus-Mods/NexusMods.App/docs/users/AddGames.md

 Once the process is complete a new entry will be added to the spine menu on the left side.

-!!! tip "Multiple Loadouts"
-    In a future release it will be possible to add multiple loadouts per game.
-This is currently unsupported.

 ## Removing a Game
 !!! warning "Warning"
     Removing a game from the app will permanently delete any loadouts.
 This cannot be undone.